Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Good Things to Know

-* In order to find out the checksum for the file, the easiest way is to leave it blank and attempt installation.
-The checksum will fail and tell you what the real SHA-1 should be.
+* In order to get the checksum for the file, the easiest way is to run `shasum <file>`.
 * If the application does not have versioned downloads, you can skip the checksum by specifying `no_checksum`, which takes no arguments.
 * We have some conventions for projects without version-specific URLs. `latest`